sjsrey/ors/ors.md

 # Introduction

 The title of this talk could have multiple meanings.
-If one were to  use *Open* as an adjective,  what would follow would be a discussion of the many ways in which our world of regional science has embraced openness.
+If one were to  use *Open* as an adjective,  what would follow would be a discussion of the many ways in which our world of regional science has embraced open science.
 An alternative meaning would have *Open* as a verb in which case the talk that follows would be a call to arms for regional scientists to engage with open science and open source.

-Still another set of alternatives would see different punctuations of the tile, with a question mark as in *Open Regional Science?* or an exclamation point *Open Regional Science!*.
-The former questioning whether regional science is truly open, the latter more of a challenge.
+Still another set of alternatives would see different punctuations of the tile, with a question mark as in *Open Regional Science?* or an exclamation point *Open Regional Science!* -  the former questioning whether regional science is truly open, the latter more of a challenge.

 As should be clear in what follows, the thrust of my argument is that the verb and exclamation point interpretations are the correct ones.
 My reason for adopting this path are two-fold.
 First I have seen first hand the impact that open source has had on scientific software development, primarily through me experiences with the packages STARS and PySAL.
 While software was my point of entry into this open world, the impacts have spread beyond better software development models to influence many aspects of my day to day existence as an academic regional scientists.
 These benefits, which I outline in more detail below, have been profoundly positive.
 Second, I feel that we as the regional science community have been largely disengaged from developments in open science, an important offspring of the open source revolution.
 I am excited about the possibilities that such an engagement could have on the future of regional science and want to do all that I can to deepen and hasten that development.

 To do so I will contrast two worlds of science.
 The first, and the one we regional scientists currently find ourselves embedded within, is what I called *captured science*.
 While this is our status quo, it is not generally what holds in the broader scientific community were a second and new type of science is operative.
 This is what I will call *open science*.
-My purpose in this talk is to situate regional science within the paradigm of open science by arguing that our future should be linked to open data, open modeling, open software, open collaboration, open publication, open funding and open education. open science opportunities related to [1] technology-driven developments to address big data challenges, [2] crowd powered / citizen science; [3] educational developments
+My purpose in this talk is to situate regional science within the paradigm of open science by arguing that our future should be linked to open data, open modeling, open software, open collaboration, and  open publication.

 I will begin by outlining what exactly I mean by captured science, outlining the key characteristics of this world and pointing to some of the challenges and constraints we face.
 Some of these issues may be familiar to many of us but I think we, as a community, have not had a healthy open discussion about their implications.
 I next move on to consider an alternative model of open science, what its components are and how regional science might benefit from migrating to this mode of operation and away from the current status quo.
 I close the talk with some thoughts about the likely future for open regional science.